Astronomical Observatory of the Jagiellonian University

 If you plan to make a trip with a change, look at the network map and use the search.

+Attention!
 This information describes the permanent communication system which is the subject of changes due to road works and diversions.
 Consult current announcements.